10 Common Signs of a Blown Head Gasket

 signs of a blown head gasket,blown head gasket sound,what causes blown head gasket,what is a blown head gasket,what is a head gasket,diesel head gasket symptoms,problems after head gasket replacement,blown head gasket smoke,oil seeping from head gasket

-One of the more common causes of a blown head gasket is coolant leaks.
+One of the more common causes for a blown head gasket is coolant leaks.
 Coolant leaks are usually caused by problems with the cooling system, such as clogged radiator hoses, cracked radiator hoses, or a leaky water pump.

 A leak in any of these parts will cause coolant to mix with the engine oil and create sludge on top of the engine’s cylinder wall.
 This sludge is what causes the head gasket to blow out.